We shake with joy, we shake with grief.

 Some of you will be relocating to a new city, leaving home, families, friends, and jobs.
-You will all be reorienting your life around new rhythms, adjusting to changes in relationships, jobs, and friendships as graduate school takes up space and time.
+To add to the feelings of disorientation, a pandemic has blurred clear timelines and plans and the necessary distancing has greatly narrowed options for physical connection for new-found friends and fellow students.
+You will all be reorienting your life around new rhythms, adjusting to changes in relationships, jobs, and friendships as graduate school take up space and time.
 We imagine that, for most of you, this liminal space is occupied by anticipation, excitement, anxiety, fear, and grief—not to mention the needs and concerns of other people (spouses and children) and the major decisions that still loom ahead.
 That is a lot to hold in a body and to comprehend in a mind.

 It is often not until after we have crossed a threshold and are looking back that we are able to put words to all that we are feeling, holding, experiencing—to put words to what we need.
 That’s why it is so important in the midst of liminal spaces to find playful and practical rituals that help you locate yourself in relationship with God, yourself, and others.

 Ask questions without agendas.
 Write about it.
 Talk about it.
 Definitely laugh about it.
 Connect with a Seattle School mentor.
 Give us a call.
 Pray.

 Find ways to slow down and engage all your senses: Eat good food.
 Listen to good music.
 Play outside.
 Read books.
 Light candles.
 Take baths.
 Have fun with essential oils.
 Build something.
 Do yard work.
 Be good to your body.
 Sing hymns.
 Take communion.